technologiestiftung/umweltatlas-masterportal-v3/addons/wfsAnalyzer/README.md

 `flaeche`, …) instead of the geometry, so the polygons never have to be transferred or measured client-side.

+**"Fläche" is offered only where such a column is named** — in `areaAttributes` or in a preset.
+A numeric column is no evidence of an area: measured across 26 layers of this portal, 15 had no configured area column, and what their numbers held was `importid` ("Schlüssel"), `x` ("X-Koordinate ETRS89"), `dtv` ("Durchschnittliche tägliche Verkehrsstärke") or a percentage.
+Offering those as an area produced a silent, wrong sum — and with a single candidate the select is not even shown.
+Layers without a named area column now offer counting only; to change that for one of them, add its column to `areaAttributes`.

 Because the hits query is free, the feature count is refreshed after every change of the filter and shown before the analysis is started.
 Above `maxFeatures` the user gets a warning but may still proceed.